FAA6.B Work Requirements : 02 Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN)

 Other job-related issues

-●An Employment Plan that involves development and execution by the participants and SNAP CAN case managers.
+An Employment Plan developed by the participants and SNAP CAN case managers.

-●Case Management helps NA participants navigate and identify barriers and challenges to obtaining and retaining employment.
-SNAP CAN case managers guide, motivate, and support participants by monitoring their needs and progress.
+Case Management to help NA participants navigate and identify barriers and challenges to obtaining and retaining employment.
+SNAP CAN case managers guide, motivate, and support participants by monitoring the participant’s needs and progress.

 Identifying employment opportunities